webforj/webforj-documentation/docs/components/splitter.md

 height='400px'
 />

 In the preceding demo, each Splitter instance activates the AutoSave feature by calling the `setAutosave` method.
-This ensures the automatic saving of panel sizes to local storage.
-Thus, when reloading the browser, the sizes of these splitters remain constant.
+This ensures that panel sizes are automatically saved to local storage.
+Thus, when reloading the browser, the sizes of these splitters remain the same.

 Clicking the "Clear State" button calls the `cleanState()` method and refreshes the browser window to display the original dimensions.